 Taupo is a town with a feel-good atmosphere.
 There are particularly wonderful campgrounds here with great lake views.
 On calm days, water sports or boating can be enjoyed on the lake.

 Highlights of the immediate area include a boat trip, sometimes lasting several hours, through mystical river landscapes to the spectacular Huka Falls.

 The Craters of the Moon Thermal Park is also well worth a visit.
 Here visitors walk on footbridges through a fantastic natural area, from which it steams, stinks and bubbles from all the gullies and craters.

-On the way from Taupo to the capital Wellington, the campervan traveller should definitely stop for a night in Tongarino National Park.
+On the way from Taupo to the capital Wellington, the RV traveler should definitely stop for a night in Tongarino National Park.
 This rugged mountain landscape has already taken the breath away of many hikers.

 Those who dare and are fit enough should not miss the 9-hour hike Tongarino Crossing, which leads around the active and also smoking volcano.
-Four hours further on, travellers reach the capital Wellington.
+Four hours further on, travelers reach the capital Wellington.

 Wellington is the capital of New Zealand.
 It is very hilly and offers spectacular views of the ocean from almost everywhere.

 We recommend a free visit to the gigantic National Museum of New Zealand, Te Papa Tongorewa.
 It is very centrally located, right on the Wellington Waterfront Walk.

 Another highlight is climbing or experiencing Mount Victoria, which is located directly in Wellington and offers probably the most spectacular sunset in the city.